ivorypearl/ivorypearl/README.md

 ![Image](https://github.com/user-attachments/assets/94eca424-09de-49b9-9ed4-73d26fa7330e)
-If anyone happens to see this pony, I’d be most grateful if you could block/report it,, thank you. ^__^ Many thanks as well to Asa, Michi, and the others for letting me know I had been copied <3
+If anyone happens to see this pony, I’d be most grateful if you could block/report it,, thank you. ^__^ Many thanks as well to Asa, Michi, and the others (♡) for letting me know that I had been copied